Houston Offshore Injuries Lawyer

 - Pain and suffering damages

-The total amount of coverage a victim receives will vary depending on the facts related to their particular case.
+The total amount of coverage a victim receives will vary depending on the facts related to their case.
 While filing a claim under the Jones Act (or other maritime law) may be similar to workers’ compensation claims, settlements under these laws are generally much larger than typical workers’ comp claims.

 Let An Attorney Help You Today